-43 The endemic spring snails of Texas include five species of Tryonia (Hershler 2001; 44 Hershler and Liu 2017), all of which are critically imperiled (G1) under NatureServe criteria 45 (Faber-Langendoen et al. 2012; Johnson et al. 2013).
-Tryonia cheatumi, the Phantom Tryonia, is 46 listed as endangered under the U.S. Endangered Species Act (USFWS 2013).
-Tryonia cheatumi occurs only in the San Solomon Springs system in arid western Texas within the Chihuahuan 47 48 Desert ecoregion (Allan 2011; Lang 2011).
-All known populations are restricted to a 13-km-long 49 series of spring outflows near the town of Balmorhea, including Phantom Lake, Giffin, San Solomon, and East and West Sandia springs, and associated aquatic habitats.
-Flows from the San 50 51 Solomon Springs system are declining over the long term due to groundwater extraction for agriculture, and concern exists regarding potential effects from non-conventional oil and gas 52 development in the region (Texas Water Development Board 2005).
-Limited sampling of 53 Tryonia cheatumi from 2001-2009 found high densities (thousands/m2) at Phantom Lake, San 54 55 Solomon Springs, and East Sandia Springs (Lang 2011).
-However, effective conservation of the species requires more recent density estimates and life history data to understand population 56 57 trends over time.
+The endemic spring snails of Texas, USA, include five species of Tryonia (Hershler 2001; Hershler and Liu 2017), all of which are critically imperiled (G1) under NatureServe criteria (Faber-Langendoen et al. 2012; Johnson et al. 2013).
+Tryonia cheatumi, the Phantom Tryonia, is listed as endangered under the U.S. Endangered Species Act (USFWS 2013).
+Tryonia cheatumi occurs only in the San Solomon Springs system in arid western Texas within the Chihuahuan Desert ecoregion (Allan 2011; Lang 2011).
+All known populations are restricted to a 13-km-long series of spring outflows near the town of Balmorhea, including Phantom Lake, Giffin, San Solomon, and East and West Sandia springs, and associated aquatic habitats.
+Flows from the San Solomon Springs system are declining over the long term due to groundwater extraction for agriculture, and concern exists regarding potential effects from nonconventional oil and gas development in the region (Texas Water Development Board 2005).
+Limited sampling of T. cheatumi from 2001 to 2009 found high densities (thousands per square meter) at Phantom Lake, San Solomon Springs, and East Sandia Springs (Lang 2011).
+However, effective conservation of the species requires more recent density estimates and life history data to understand population trends over time.

-We examined seasonal patterns of population density, population size, and size structure in T. cheatumi throughout the San Solomon spring system over two years.
+We examined seasonal patterns of population density, population size, and size structure in T. cheatumi throughout the San Solomon Spring system over 2 yr.
 We examined size structure to make inferences about when reproduction occurred and whether reproduction was seasonal or continuous.
 We also examined temporal patterns of water temperature in different parts of the spring system and how thermal stability was related to size structure.

-63 METHODS
+METHODS

-65 Study Area
+Study Area

-66 San Solomon Springs is an artesian spring system consisting of three main areas, all of 67 which appear to arise from the same groundwater sources (Chowdhury et al. 2004).
-The main 68 spring, San Solomon Spring (water source in San Solomon Pool), within Balmorhea State Park, has been modified into a partially concrete-lined swimming pool, which discharges into the 69 concrete-lined San Solomon Canal, which in turn feeds two restored wetland areas, San Solomon 70 Cienega and Hubbs Cienega.
-Giffin Spring is on private land about 0.2 km northwest of San 71 72 Solomon Spring (Lang 2011).
+San Solomon Springs is an artesian spring system consisting of three main areas, all of which appear to arise from the same groundwater sources (Chowdhury et al. 2004).
+The main spring, San Solomon Spring (water source in San Solomon Pool), within Balmorhea State Park, has been modified into a partially concrete-lined swimming pool that discharges into the concrete-lined San Solomon Canal that, in turn, feeds two restored wetland areas, San Solomon Cienega and Hubbs Cienega.
+Giffin Spring is on private land approximately 0.2 km northwest of San Solomon Spring (Lang 2011).
 The system includes two additional spring areas that support T. cheatumi.
-Phantom Lake Spring, about 2.4 km southwest of the state park, is upgradient from the 73 74 main spring and discharges groundwater from a large cavern system (Brune 2002).
-The spring discharge from the cavern ceased to flow in 1999, but water is now provided to a constructed 75 canal and wetland by a pump located inside the cave.
-East and West Sandia springs, near the 76 77 town of Balmorhea, are downgradient of the main spring system and located on property owned 78 by The Nature Conservancy.
+Phantom Lake Spring, approximately 2.4 km southwest of the state park, is upgradient from the main spring and discharges groundwater from a large cavern system (Brune 2002).
+The spring discharge from the cavern ceased to flow in 1999, but water is now provided to a constructed canal and wetland by a pump located inside the cave.
+East and West Sandia springs, near Balmorhea, are downgradient of the main spring system and located on property owned by The Nature Conservancy.
 East Sandia Spring currently consists of a series of isolated pools and marshy areas.
-In 2000, West Sandia Spring was reduced to a moist soil area, and no aquatic 79 80 snails were found (J.J.
-Landye pers. comm.).
-However, West Sandia Spring was flowing during 81 our study.
-All springs in the system have been connected intermittently via a series of irrigation 82 canals since the 1940s, but it is unknown if T. cheatumi occurs in the canals.
+In 2000, West Sandia Spring was reduced to a moist soil area, and no aquatic snails were found (J.J.
+Landye, Arizona Game and Fish Department, retired, personal communication).
+However, West Sandia Spring was flowing during our study.
+All springs in the system have been connected intermittently via a series of irrigation canals since the 1940s, but it is unknown whether T. cheatumi occurs in the canals.

-84 Field Sampling
+Field Sampling